Returning To Davidson

 - Plug into the international community in Charlotte through the World Affairs Council, International House Charlotte, or the Charlotte International Cabinet.

-- Process your thoughts with a counselor from the Student Health Center.
+- Process your thoughts with a mental health counselor from the Center for Student Health & Well-Being.

 - Take an interest assessment at the Center for Career Development.

-- Contact alumni working abroad or on international issues through Alenda Links or the Davidson International Network on LinkedIn.
+- Contact alumni working abroad or on international issues through the Davidson International Network on LinkedIn.

 - Talk with individuals in the Center for Civic Engagement about ways to get involved on and off campus.